AsahiLinux/docs/SW:Boot.md

-# Stage 0
+# Stage 0 (SecureROM)

-This stage is located in the BootROM.
-Among others, it loads and executes stage 1 from NOR.
+This stage is located in the boot ROM.
+Among others, it verifies, loads and executes stage 1 from NOR.

 # Stage 1 (LLB)